Start

 • If needed, enable Peekaboo in System Settings → Privacy & Security → Accessibility.

-• Benefit: process-targeted background hotkeys and clicks without focus stealing.
+• Benefit: process-targeted typing, hotkeys, key presses, paste, coordinate clicks, and click fallback without focus stealing.

 1. Check Permissions